 Part 2 – Strategic Financial Management

-The Content Specification Outlines represent the body of information that will be covered on the CMA examinations
+The Content Specification Outline[4] represents the body of information that will be covered in the CMA examinations.

-The cost of taking the CPA exam varies by state.
+The CPA exam cost varies by state.
 Almost every state charges over $1,500 to apply, register, and take all four examinations.
 Here is a quick run-down:

 Exam fees vary by state but typically range between $50 and $200 and are payable separately for each of the four sections; the current cost per section is roughly $193.
 There are also registration costs, which can be paid as the applicant registers for each portion, but the registrations are only valid for six months.
-This means that if an applicant registers for all four sections at once, they must complete all four tests within six months.
+This means applicants must complete all four tests within six months if they register for all four sections at once.
 Therefore, it is suggested that individuals only register for one exam section at a time.
 A single section costs approximately $65.
 After passing the CPA exam, most states require that candidates take an ethics exam.
 The ethics exam costs between $150 and $200 and comes with a study guide.
 Additional licensing fees and costs vary by state.

 As for the CMA, the cost of an annual IMA membership, which is a requirement, varies based on whether the candidate is a student, academic, young professional, or senior professional.
 The fee for entering the CMA program is $250, although students and academic members receive a significant discount.